sks147/themythicalengineer/_posts/2024-11-08-setup-production-redis-cluster.md

 Once all nodes are running, we can create the cluster.
 Replace the IP addresses with your actual node IPs:

+This command has to be run ONLY ONCE on one of the nodes.
+Replace the IP addresses with your actual node IPs.

 ```bash
 redis-cli --cluster create \
   192.168.1.10:7000 192.168.1.11:7000 192.168.1.12:7000 \